MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-User-Certificate-Authentication.md

 ## Prerequisites

-1. Determine the mode of AD FS user certificate authentication you want to enable using one of the modes described in [this article].(ad-fs-support-for-alternate-hostname-binding-for-certificate-authentication.md).
+1. Determine the mode of AD FS user certificate authentication you want to enable using one of the modes described in [AD FS support for alternate hostname binding for certificate authentication](ad-fs-support-for-alternate-hostname-binding-for-certificate-authentication.md).
 1. Ensure that your user certificate trust chain is installed & trusted by all AD FS and WAP servers including any intermediate certificate authorities.
 Usually this is done via GPO on AD FS / WAP servers.
 1. Ensure that the root certificate of the chain of trust for your user certificates is in the NTAuth store in Active Directory.
 1. If using AD FS in alternate certificate authentication mode, ensure that your AD FS and WAP servers have SSL certificates that contain the AD FS hostname prefixed with "certauth", for example "certauth.fs.contoso.com", and that traffic to this hostname is allowed through the firewall.